DavidH2001/MUON-Data-Collection/README.md

 Now reset your detectors so as they are running in coincidence mode.
 Make sure the detector connected to your computer shows itself as the S-detector and the other as the M-detector.
 When ready press *return* to continue.
 Try to do this as soon as S-detector is reset to avoid spurious events.
 Your system should now be up and running.

+### Software Version and Updates
+The version of the software you are running will be shown at start-up.
+You can keep track of any latest changes to the GitHub repository by looking at the [commit](https://github.com/DavidH2001/MUON-Data-Collection/commits/main/) page.
+If your software is out of date then download or pull the latest changes accordingly.

 ### Directories and Logging
 Each time the software starts it will create a new session directory, based on the local date and time, under the root